It seems like more and more women are embracing singlehood in their life. I am one of those women.

 The antiquated idea of a woman needing a man has gone by the wayside, thank god.
 But the idea that women should be coupled-up while it’s okay for men to stay bachelors for as long as they wish, is still a whiff you can smell in the air.

 That may be true.
 But it may not be.
 And I’m okay with that.
-I’m not really looking to change my singlehood status at the moment.
+When it comes to dating since my divorce, I’m not really looking to change my singlehood status at the moment.

 Why I Have No Interest in Dating Since my Divorce

-Currently, I share room and board with a part-time 3 yr old who hardly pulls her weight around the apartment.
-Not to say I don’t love having my daughter with me (Of course I do), but when she’s with her dad I enjoy the silence.
+Currently, I share room and board with a part-time three-year-old daughter who hardly pulls her weight around the apartment.
+Not to say I don’t love having my daughter with me (of course I do), but when she’s with her dad I enjoy the silence.
 I watch all the crime-based shows I want.
 I eat something other than leftover chicken nuggets and pretzels.
 I read in peace!

 I can also go meet up with friends when I want.
 I can go to bed as early or as late as I want (not late.
 I never go to bed late.
 I’m always asleep by 10 pm).
 I only have to clean up after myself and my toddler.
 And let’s face it, she has enough laundry to do as it is.
 Why add to it??

 I don’t have to share my bed, my remote, or my time with anyone other than my adorably loud part-time boarder and I’m not in any kind of rush to change that right now.

 Even though I have no interest in dating since my divorce, I am signed up for online dating.
 Who isn’t, these days?
 But I’m finding it’s just not for me.
 I realize in today’s society, online is the way we meet and interact with people, and I’ll be honest, that’s how I met my ex-husband.
 It’s how my mom met my stepdad.
 It’s how most people meet now and I have nothing against that.